SciRooPlot/SciRooPlot/README.md

   // now add both to the manager plotManager.AddPlot(plot);
   plotManager.AddPlot(plot2);
 } // -----------------------------------------------------------------------

+// in case you are dealing with {2,3,n}-dimensional input data, it is also possible
+// to book only projections of the data for your plot { // ----------------------------------------------------------------------- Plot plot("myProjectionsIllustration", "myPlotGroup2");

+  // projection of 2d data on X axis plot[1].AddData("my2dhist1", "inputGroupA").SetProjectionX();
+  // projection of 2d data on X axis but with restricted Y range: plot[1].AddData("my2dhist2", "inputGroupA").SetProjectionX(yBin, yBin);
+  // the same works also in user coordinates: plot[1].AddData("my2dhist3", "inputGroupA").SetProjectionX(yValue, yValue, true);

+  // for arbitrary-dimensional data (also the 2d histograms above) you can use the more generic function plot[1].AddData("myNdhist3", "inputGroupA").SetProjection({3}, { {0, 5, 10},  {1, 90, 100} });
+  // here the first argument is a vector of dimensions you want to project on
+  // for instance {2,0} would produce a projection of your n-dimensional input histogram where
+  // the third original axis will be the new x-axis and the 0th original axis will be the y axis of your plotted data
+  // with the second argument of the SetProjection() function you can specify the ranges of the other axes prior to the projection
+  // this means in the above example the axis 0 of the input data is restricted to bin 5 to 10 and axis 1 is restricted to bin 90 to 100
+  // before the histogram is projected on the axis 3
+  // also here one can provide user coordinates instead of bins by setting the  third argument of the function to 'true'

+  plotManager.AddPlot(plot);
+} // -----------------------------------------------------------------------

 // to save the plots to disk as pdf you first have to tell the manager where to put them